pratikkulkarni9/Aveva-Engineering-Administration-project-execution-insights-/README.md

 ## 📧 Contact

-For feedback or collaboration, reach out to Pratik Kulkarni at pratik.kulkarni7575@gmail.com.
+For feedback or collaboration, reach out to Pratik Kulkarni on LinkedIn at www.linkedin.com/in/thepratikkulkarni or Email at pratik.kulkarni7575@gmail.com.